PistachioPony/gamesparks-docs/Tutorials/Realtime Services/README.md

 We use a PvP model for our network programming.
 However we use a host server to relay communications between players.
 This allows our services to support a higher number of players than traditional PvP models, as well has giving you the option to host games in the regions of your choice to reduce latency issues.

 Our RT SDK is very lightweight, allowing the user a lot of flexibility on what and how they wish to send data.
-The benefit of this is not just give the developer control over what is sent and received, but it also keeps the packets as small as possible which makes transmission much more efficient.
+The benefit of this is not just to give the developer control over what is sent and received, but also to keep the packets as small as possible which makes transmission much more efficient.

 We will be covering the following topics: